 Of course, crab is the standard shellfish in this recipe.
 But if you're feeling fancy, consider adding lobster or using it instead.
 Diced scallops or calamari would be great additions as well.
 Add a mixture of these, and you've got a seafood dip that's over the top!

-If you like the heat, add a dash of hot sauce to this dip to give it a spicy kick.
+If you like the heat, add a dash of hot sauce or cayenne pepper to this dip to give it a spicy kick.
 Works really well with the smokiness of cooking this dip in the smoker.

 Substitute scallions in place of chives, and use other herbs like thyme, tarragon, or dill to change up the flavors.